 To claim relief from VAT and duty on the importation of goods the ERIC must have its statutory seat in an EU Member State and the goods must be for its official use.
-A form C426, signed by the head of the Organisation must be presented with the custom entry document at the time.
+A form C426, signed by the head of the Organisation, must be presented with the customs entry document at the time.

 Supply of goods and services

-A supply of taxable goods and services to an ERIC may, subject to any limitations and conditions, be zero rated.
+A supply of taxable goods and services from a VAT-registered business either in the UK or in another EU Member State to an ERIC may, subject to any limitations and conditions, be zero rated.
 To receive a zero rated supply the ERIC must have its statutory seat in an EU Member State and the goods or services must be for the official use of the ERIC.

 The ERIC should, at the time of the order, provide a certificate in writing to confirm its entitlement to receive a zero rated supply.
 The supplier should retain the certificate as evidence of making a zero rated supply to an entitled body.

 The ERIC may receive relief from VAT on a supply of goods and services from a VAT registered business in another EU member State, when for its official use.
 To claim relief on the supply the ERIC should provide the business with a certificate of exemption prior to the supply taking place, for example at the time of order.
 The supplier should retain the certificate as evidence of making a legitimate VAT free supply.

 Supply by a UK business to another Member State